GaoZiqiang/myPaddle/README.md

 # Introduction
-Some note in the study of paddle.All are welcomed to dicuss with me!
+Some note in the study of paddle.All are welcomed to discuss with me!